 More than one Path from a Resource Function Path Annotations MAY appear to satisfy a request.
 Often, these can be disambiguated by specificity of application to the HTTP Request URI.
 The most specific paths are selected as candidates to process the HTTP Request.

-The rules determining Path specifity to a request are:
+The rules determining Path specificity to a request are:

 1. Path Segment Length